-The following table compares what you could earn flying Sydney to London on Cathay Pacific and Qantas business class while crediting points to either Asia Miles or Qantas Frequent Flyer.
+The following table compares what you could earn flying Sydney to London on Cathay Pacific and Qantas business class while crediting points to either Cathay or Qantas Frequent Flyer.

 In this example, a Qantas frequent flyer in Qantas business class would net the most points and enough status credits to potentially almost make Silver status in one trip.
-When flying Cathay Pacific, you would barely be halfway to Silver status in either Marco Polo Club or Qantas Frequent Flyer.
+When flying Cathay Pacific, you would barely be halfway to Silver status in either Cathay or Qantas Frequent Flyer.

 So if your main intent was to earn or maintain status as quickly as possible, it makes sense to fly Qantas and credit to the Qantas Frequent Flyer scheme.
 And if you already hold status with Qantas, your loyalty bonus would also see your points earning skyrocket – Silver members would net 24,800 points while Platinum One members would earn a whopping 31,000 points from the same flight.

 If status is not a priority and you just wanted to maximise your stash of valuable Asia Miles, then flying Cathay Pacific and crediting to its program would probably be the best way to go.